 Would You Hire These Guys?

 Think about it.
 How would you feel if you hired a graphic designer for your website and he didn’t ask you any questions about how you want it to look?

-What if you hired a copywriter and she didn’t ask what message you wanted to get across?
+What if you hired a copywriter and she didn’t ask what you’re trying to achieve?